 The regular review of the Backlog helps to maintain the relevancy of the features in the Backlog.
 The limited scope of Sprints and their pre-established goals help the developers complete meaningful work on-time.
 The continuous showcases of new features keep the customer satisfied and able to provide feedback.
 Overall, the development becomes more efficient.

 NOTE.
 Scrum is only one Agile methodology among many.
 For example, Kanban does not have any Sprint equivalent and instead keeps its relevance via the constantly updated Task Priority Queue.
-If you want to learn more — check out a video review of Scrum and Kanban:

 When you break it down to the core concepts, the Agile development is not that difficult.
 And while it may seem wasteful with the number of meetings involved, it saves a lot of time by optimizing the development tasks and reducing the errors during the planning stages can have.